RezaShahrestani/programme/courses/Foundation/databases/week1/README.md

 # Introduction to Databases, Week 1

-In this class, students will be introduced to databases, including why we use them, how data is modeled, and how to interact with a relational database using SQL.
+In this session, trainees will be introduced to databases, including why we use them, how data is modeled, and how to interact with a relational database using SQL.

 ## Learning Goals